aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLSX via Python or Online App" h2="PPTX to XLSX conversion in your Python applications without installing Microsoft PowerPoint<sup>&reg;</sup> or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPTX to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTX and XLSX files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers automate the process of converting PPTX to XLSX.
+It is a two-step process that begins with using the Aspose.Slides for Python via .NET API to convert the PPTX file to HTML.
+Once the HTML is created, the Excel Python API, Aspose.Cells for Python via .NET, can be used to save the HTML into the desired Microsoft Excel format.
+The Aspose.Slides for Python via .NET API is a powerful tool that allows developers to convert PPTX files to HTML with ease.
+It supports a wide range of features, including the ability to convert multiple slides at once, as well as the ability to customize the output HTML.
+Additionally, the API can be used to convert PPTX files to other formats, such as PDF, XPS, and SVG.
+The Aspose.Cells for Python via .NET API is a powerful tool that allows developers to save HTML into the desired Microsoft Excel format.
+It supports a wide range of features, including the ability to save multiple worksheets at once, as well as the ability to customize the output Excel file.
+Additionally, the API can be used to save HTML into other formats, such as CSV, TXT, and ODS.
+By combining the two APIs, Aspose.Total for Python via .NET, developers can easily automate the process of converting PPTX to XLSX.
+The APIs are easy to use and provide a wide range of features that make the process of converting PPTX to XLSX quick and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}